HarrisonHough/AsteroidsGame/README.md

-# Jump Game
+# Ateroids Game
-A simple 2D platform game made in Unity 3D
+A simple 3D remake of the old Asteroids game made in Unity

 ## Description
-This game targeted for Mobile devices using a very simple 1 tough/tap type controls.
-I created this just as a short sprint for a bit of practice.
-Currently it is using art assets that are not my own but I will update once I finish my own.
+A 3D remake of the old Asteroids style space shooter.
+I created this in just a few days, I created all scripts and art assets myself.
+Also created some of the shaders.

 ## Credits
 Developed by Harrison Hough